 - Political Theory -- the intellectual history of thinking about politics, beginning in the Western world with The Greeks and the Bible, and culminating in Marx, Nietzsche, Foucault, Arendt and contemporary modern and postmodernist theorists.
 It is a foundation of the Department, and the only course required for all majors.

-- American Politics -- American political development, American elections, American political institutions, Environmental Politics, democratic theory and practice, urban underclass, faith-based public policy and Constitutional Law.
+- American Politics -- American political development, American elections, American political institutions, Environmental Politics, democratic theory and practice, urban underclass, faith-based public policy and Constitutional Law, judicial politics, race and American political development, lesbians and gays in American politics, presidential elections.

 - Comparative Politics -- the study of particular regions of the world, like Latin America, China, Europe and the Middle East, as well as the forces of globalization, transitional justice, transnational institutions and social movements, and relations between areas of the world that connect peoples and nations in countless ways.